Industry insights

 Tourism sector's contribution to New Zealand

-• Tourism generated a direct contribution to gross domestic product (GDP) of $16.4 billion, or 5.5 percent of GDP.
+• Tourism generated a direct contribution to GDP of $17 billion, or 4.4 percent of GDP, an increase of 16 percent or $2.3 billion to the New Zealand economy

 How visitors contribute to New Zealand's wellbeing